zachwiseit/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img <img width="1440" alt="ACN_35" src="https://github.com/user-attachments/assets/3cbdd19f-5017-4f60-b816-e75163be1eca" />
 </p>
 <p>
-37 Im doing this from a macbook so I need to download and use the microsoft app to access these virtual machines.
+37 I'm doing this from a macbook so I need to download and use the Microsoft Remote Desktop app to access these virtual machines.
    First go into Virtual Machines and copy the public IP address for the Windows VM.
 <p>
 <img <img width="1440" alt="ACN_37" src="https://github.com/user-attachments/assets/a4cef65a-4820-409c-b67c-330138a62c33" />